taksan/authenticator-saml-onelogin/keycloak-setup.md

 ---
 ## Step 4) Client Mappers

-To work with the default configuration, you will need to perform some configurations with attribute mapping.
+To make the bundled XML file work, you will need to perform some configurations with attribute mappings.

 + Click over the "Add Builtin" button.
-+ Select all but role list and click over the "Add selected" button.
++ Select all but "role list" and click the "Add selected" button.

 ![keycloak_clients_mapper1](images/keycloak_clients_mapper1.png)
 ![keycloak_clients_mapper2](images/keycloak_clients_mapper2.png)